 A Few Final Thoughts

 Of all the major online stock trading platforms out there, TD Ameritrade is far from the cheapest of the bunch.
-At almost $10 per trade, experienced investors need to ensure they will get a decent return on investment if they are to risk so much in fees.
+Based on user feedback the higher fees might drain the return potential of investors.

 However, if you are willing to pay just that little bit extra, what you get in exchange is helpful.
-With its 24/7 customer service and flexible online trading platforms, TD Ameritrade can give you your money’s worth.
+The platform claims to have 24/7 customer support and a flexible trading platform.

 StockHax strives to provide unbiased and reliable information on cryptocurrency, finance, trading, and stocks.
 However, we cannot provide financial advice and urge users to do their own research and due diligence.